Skip to main content

 • Enter the Target (mandatory).

-Define the percentage of good events out of total events that you want to meet the target values for the SLI.
+Define the percentage of good events out of the total events you want to meet the target values for the SLI.

 • Enter the Time Slice Allowance (mandatory).

-Define the percentage of the time slice for which you want to meet that Target.
-This is used to determine if a time slice should be considered good or bad.
+Define the percentage of the time slice you want to meet that target.
+The allowance determines whether a time slice should be considered good or bad.

 • Enter the target Values (mandatory).